 You can increase the nutrient density of any leafy green salad by sprinkling 3-4 tablespoons of hemp seeds on top of before serving.
 Furthermore, they’re also great for blending into non-dairy salad dressings.
 This is because they add a beautiful thick creaminess.
 Also, the seeds give the dressing a boost in healthy fat.
 This helps our bodies absorb the fat-soluble vitamins like vitamins A, K, and E found in salads.

 Hemp seeds don’t only add a protein punch and nutrition boost to smoothies, they’ll also give your smoothie a creamy texture.
 Also, if you want to have a nutty taste in your smoothie, don’t throw them in the blender.
 Garnish your smoothie with a tablespoon of hemp seeds!

-How to make your own homemade milk with hemp seeds: Add 4 cups of water, 1 cup of hemp seeds and honey to the pitcher of a blender.
+How to make your own homemade milk: Add 4 cups of water, 1 cup of hemp seeds and honey to the pitcher of a blender.
 You don’t have to soak the seeds.
 Puree and strain through cheesecloth or a nut milk bag and discard solids.
 You can then refrigerate your hemp milk in an airtight jar for up to three days.
 You can use your creamy homemade hemp milk in your smoothies.
 Furthermore, you can use it with cereal or porridge!
-Or you can click on the image below to order hemp milk.

 3. In your pesto

 I love pesto.I use it on my pizza, in pasta or as a sandwich spread.
 It whips up in a flash and lasts a few weeks in the fridge.
-But what makes my pesto different is the hemp seeds that are a complete protein.They add a slightly nutty flavor that contrasts the slight bitterness of the basil.
+But what makes my pesto different is these amazing seeds that are a complete protein.They add a slightly nutty flavor that contrasts the slight bitterness of the basil.
 Thus, making for a super healthy sandwich slather.